Why Public Relations?

 Timing trouble is somewhat mitigated when the story is self-created by the vendor, such as the announcement of a new malware discovery or interesting new research findings.
 However, even though the vendor will be in full control of the agenda by setting the embargo time, the time difference often makes communicating with journalists a painful experience.
 It’s hard to establish a meaningful dialogue with a UK press contact if there are only a few hours a day where communication can run smoothly.

 Most journalists will have a little black book of preferred contacts that they have built up over the years, and it is absolutely necessary to communicate with them on a regular basis to make such a list.
-This means going beyond issuing press releases, and demands speaking, briefing and personally meeting them as often as possible.
+For Public Relations this means going beyond issuing press releases, and demands speaking, briefing and personally meeting them as often as possible.
 It’s also important to remember that these relationships generally extend beyond the vendor to focus on the PR agency as well.

-Partnering with an experienced UK-based cyber security PR agency will enable even a newcomer to reap the benefits of these hard-won relationships to establish a name for themselves and get involved in stories much more quickly.
+Partnering with an experienced UK-based cyber security Public Relations agency will enable even a newcomer to reap the benefits of these hard-won relationships to establish a name for themselves and get involved in stories much more quickly.

 However, if you want to be seen as an influential player in the UK market and get involved in the breaking news cycle, it’s important to trust local representatives with the responsibility to sign off on certain campaign aspects.

 You can’t fake being a local

 For example, some Israeli security companies have excellent cyber security technology and knowledge, but only have Israel-based spokespeople.
 Inevitably, this leads journalists to publish pieces describing their company as “an Israeli cyber security company” – which annoys them no end as they want to be seen as a UK or international company.